Table of Contents

-Following after the C414’s footsteps is its younger brother, the AKG C214.
-The AKG C214 is a large diaphragm condenser microphone with a single cardioid polar pattern with side address.
-Despite its single polar pattern, it does come with a lot of other perks, such as a shockmount, foam windscreen, and sturdy metal carrying case.
+Following in the C414’s footsteps is its younger brother, the AKG C214.
+The AKG C214 is a large diaphragm condenser microphone with a single cardioid polar pattern with a side address.
+Despite its single polar pattern, it does come with a lot of other perks, such as a shock mount, foam windscreen, and sturdy metal carrying case.

 While its price may make those looking for a good entry-level microphone pause, this AKG condenser mic has much to offer users with a little more experience under their belts.
 Find out just what this large diaphragm condenser mic can do in this AKG C214 review below.

 |Maximum SPL||136 dB (156 dB SPL with 20 dB pad)|

 Users who are ready to move on to the next step in their recording journey and are looking for the right large diaphragm condenser would do well to consider the AKG 214.
 Along with its singular polar pattern, it also has a 20dB pad and a high-pass filter that adjusts the bass 6 dB per octave starting at 160 Hz.

 Designed and engineered in Vienna, Austria, and produced at AKG’s world-class factories, the C214 is emblematic of AKG’s top quality and design.
 The AKG C214’s versatility and range of features and accessories make it one of the best condenser mics to add to developing mic cabinets.